I’m sorry to say that I’ve always felt like most of the personal finance advice on the internet seems to be lacking in reality.

 You see, my credit card is an awesome source of extra income.
-I have the Barclaycard Rewards Mastercard (which only requires Fair credit) which gives me 2 points for every dollar worth of groceries, gas and utilities that I put on the card.
-Plus, 1 points for every other dollar.
-And the points can be converted to real cash (1000 points = $10).
+I have the Barclaycard CashForward™ World MasterCard® which gives me 1.5% cash back for every dollar I put on the card.

-Consider that the average family spends $1024.70/month on groceries, $368/month on gasoline and $163/month on utilities.
-Just those purchase alone add up to an extra $31.11 every month.
-So, by freezing my credit card in an ice block I was effectively reducing my take-home pay by $373/year, at a minimum.
+Consider that the average family spends $1,024.70/month on groceries, $368/month on gasoline and $163/month on utilities.
+Just those purchase alone add up to an extra $23.34 every month.
+So, by freezing my credit card in an ice block I was effectively reducing my take-home pay by $280/year, at a minimum.
 That’s just dumb.

 Yes, you can’t use credit card frivolously, but you should be using it for the purchases you have to make and then you should pay it off at the end of every month.

 3. Stop Being Frugal.

 When I was at the height of my own personal financial crisis, I seemed to be always thinking about how to save a buck.
 I canceled my cable.
 I turned off the air conditioner (In Florida.
 I kid you not).
 I’d clip coupons until my fingers were numb.